aimeeyen/kickstarter-analysis/README.md

 Downloadable link: [Kickstarter_Challenge](https://github.com/aimeeyen/kickstarter-analysis/blob/main/Kickstarter_Challenge.xlsx)

 ## Overview of Project
-Performing analysis on Kickstarter dataset to uncover trends and discover findings on key factors and variables
+Performing analysis on Kickstarter dataset to uncover trends and discover findings on key factors in determinig a successful campaign in "Plays" subcategory.

 ### Purpose

-Provide visualization of dataset and drilled insight to better understand key factors in launching successful campaign
+Provide visualization of dataset and drilled insight from data to better understand what key factors contribute the success of fundraising.

 ## Analysis and Challenges